vladimirvivien/go-tutorials/README.md

 One more thing that is notable in Go sources is the lack of semi-colon.
 In idiomatic Go, semi-colons are optional and are always omitted.
 However, the Go compiler inserts them during compilation as they are required by Go's formal grammar.

 ## Packages
-A package is a unit of Go code that can be compiled as an executable `program` or a reusable code `library`.
+In Go, a package is the unit of code that can be compiled either as an executable `program` or a reusable code `library`.
 Packages are directories in the workspace under `$HOME/go/src`.
-All files in a package directory must declare the same package name or the compiler will not be happy.
+A package can consist of one or more source files which are compiled into one logical unit.
+The membership of a source to a package is declared in the with the `package` directive (discussed later).
+All files in a package must declare the same package name or the compiler will not be happy.

 ### Package import path and the default name
 The `import path` of a package is the unique directory path of the package in the workspace, relative to path `$HOME/go/src` as shown in the following table: